mercedezvdw/ram_ah/README.md

 After this, the user needs to install the required packages, listed in 'requirements.txt'.
 The user now needs to open the 'ram_ah' directory in the preferred code editor.
 Now, the user simply needs to type 'python main.py' into the command line and press enter, and the code will run.*

+## 15-01-2024 Notes of algorithm ideas

+* KNN Algorithm to divide neighborhoods and find closest battery

+Average locations; average amt of cables. maybe use it as regression to find approximate (main) cable location.

+Random walk

+evaluation: amount of meters used for cables.

+extra constraint: capacity

+Use node system to find density across nodes.*